-Subcommittee members include representatives from state and local agencies, the private sector, not-for-profit groups, and other interested stakeholders.
+Subcommittee members include representatives from state and local agencies, the private sector, advocacy groups, and other interested stakeholders.
 Membership is limited to one person per organization/division, to ensure broad representation.
 Membership includes the privilege to participate in voting on recommendations, but everyone is encouraged to participate in all discussions.
 The subcommittee will consist of a minimum of 15 members, but shall not have more than 40 members at any given time.
+The initial membership is listed in Appendix A of this document.